 Sustainable Fashion

 Many major fashion labels are making efforts to produce sustainable fashion.
-In recent years, there has been a growing awareness of the environmental and social impact of the industry, and many brands are taking steps to reduce their footprint and improve their practices.
+In recent years, there has been a growing awareness of the industry’s environmental and social impact, and many brands are taking steps to reduce their footprint and improve their practices.

 Some examples of significant fashion labels that are making sustainable fashion a priority include:

-Patagonia: This outdoor apparel brand has been a leader in sustainably for years, using organic and recycled materials in its products and advocating for environmental protection.
+Patagonia: This outdoor apparel brand has been a leader in sustainability for years, using organic and recycled materials in its products and advocating for environmental protection.

 Levi’s: This iconic denim brand has launched several sustainable initiatives, including a program to recycle old jeans into insulation and use more sustainable cotton.